John Oxley, Chief of Staff

 John first joined Vardags in 2013 and spent a year with the firm as a paralegal to Ayesha Vardag before undertaking pupillage with leading matrimonial set QEB.
-As a pupil, John provided research and drafting for many members of chambers, including silks, and was involved in a range of high-value matrimonial cases.
 He has appeared at all levels of the Family Court, representing clients successfully in a range of domestic violence, private children and ancillary relief cases.
 Upon completion of his pupillage, he returned to Vardags to work on the firm's strategy and business development.

 - Called to the Bar of England and Wales, The Honourable Society of the Middle Temple, July 2013

 John read History at Gonville & Caius College, Cambridge, before studying the Graduate Diploma in Law (BPP Law School) and Bar Professional Training Course (Kaplan Law School).

 John is a prolific contributor to specialist and national press.
 He regularly writes articles for family law journals, covering issues related to international and high value litigation.
 He has appeared numerous times on television and radio discussing family law, with appearances including BBC Radio 2, LBC, BBC Breakfast and TalkRadio.
 His comments and articles have featured in The Sun, City AM, and Metro on a range of issues from Brexit to blockchain.

 John maintains an interest in the cultural history of Victorian England, especially in relation to material culture and clothing.
 He enjoys viewing and collecting art, as well as reading classic and contemporary literary fiction.